Smoked Prime Rib

 Here’s a quick overview of the correct internal temperature range:

-- Rare: 120-125 degrees F
+- Rare: 120-125 degrees Fahrenheit

-- Medium Rare: 130-135 degrees F
+- Medium Rare: 130-135 degrees Fahrenheit

-- Medium: 135-140 degrees F
+- Medium: 135-140 degrees Fahrenheit

 Remember you will want to pull the prime rib from your smoker when it reaches an internal temperature 5 degrees less than your desired ending temperature.
-This is because it will continue to cook as it rests bringing it up to your desired temperature.
+This is because it will continue to cook as it rests, bringing it up to your desired temperature.

 What would chips should I use to Smoke Prime Rib?